cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 ## Next up

-Take a look at the [next section](./03-starport-14-gas-meter) to reward validators proportional to their effort in your checkers blockchain.
+You can skip ahead and see how you can integrate [foreign tokens](./03-starport-16-wager-denom) via the use of IBC.
+Or take a look at the [next section](./03-starport-14-gas-meter) to prevent spam and reward validators proportional to their effort in your checkers blockchain.